map-labs-source/SourceMapSeriesModCreator/README.md

 #### Removing the "Dev Build" tag

 Before you ship a packaged build, go into its `gameinfo.txt` and remove the "Dev Build" tag.

+---

+If you need any clarification later on what the different buttons and fields in the tool do, most of them will provide a tooltip when you hover over them with your mouse.